tnebooks/10th-science/questions/science/laws-of-motion/object.md

 ---
 choices:
-  - acceleration due to gravity of the planet
+  - "acceleration due to gravity of the planet"
-  - weight of the object
+  - "weight of the object"
 answers:
-  - mass of the object
+  - "mass of the object"
 ---